piperniehaus/lrthw_exercises/chapter_4/readme.md

 **I used 4.0 for space_in_a_car, but is that necessary?
 What happens if it's just 4?**

 4.0 is a floating point number, while 4 is a fixnum.
 Fixnums are whole numbers while floating point numbers 'float' between the wholes.
-If the author had tried to perform mathematical operations on only fixnums, he would have gotten the answer rounded down to the nearest ones place.
+If you perform mathematical operations on fixnums, you will get the answer rounded down to the nearest ones place.

     as_float = 8 / 3 # 2
     as_int = (8.0 / 3.0).floor # 2